api-platform/docs/core/filters.md

 Done: Doctrine will automatically filter all "UserAware" entities!

-## ApiFilter Annotation
+## ApiFilter Attribute

-The annotation can be used on a `property` or on a `class`.
+The attribute can be used on a `property` or on a `class`.

-If the annotation is given over a property, the filter will be configured on the property.
+If the attribute is given over a property, the filter will be configured on the property.
 For example, let's add a search filter on `name` and on the `prop` property of the `colors` relation:

 ```php
 <?php